-An original functioning power supply can be hard to find.
-And if you find one - it probably has dried out electrolytic caps and can even be hazardous due to very old components and insulations.
+An original and functioning power supply can be hard to find.
+And if you find one - it probably has dried electrolytic caps and can even be hazardous due to very old components and insulations.
 The original PSUs had some measurable output voltage ripple due to the purely passive (LC-filter) voltage regulation.
-So there is a need for a modern and suitable power supply, especially if it can be built to perform better than the original, and with non-exotic components.
+There is a need for a modern and suitable power supply, especially if it can be built to perform better than the original, and with non-exotic components.

 Fig.1 Prototype testing with a incadescent bulb as a load.

-The raw AC-voltage needed as input for this circuit comes from a transformer, preferably a toroidal type (due to the small stray magnetic field).
-This tharnsormer would havea an 110..120VAC secondary, and suitable primarie(s) according to your region voltage (100/115/230VAC).
-The transformer power rating should be chosen accordingly, qbout 8 Watt per microphone you indend to drive.
-Feeding 6 microphones thus requires a 50 Watt transformer.
+The raw AC voltage needed as input for this circuit comes from a transformer, a toroidal transformed is preferred due to the small stray magnetic field.
+This transformer must have a 110..120VAC secondary, and suitable primarie(s) - according to your regions voltage (100/115/230VAC).
+The transformer is essential to guarantee isolation, even if it would be tempting to run directly from a 115VAC mains.